 - It is important to contact a USF advisor in the major as early as possible to discuss how credits accepted to USF will apply towards the major the student has selected.

 - After acceptance, students can view how the credit transferred via Degree Works, accessible through the MyUsf portal using the student NetID.
 It is important to remember that the audit should not be considered 100% reliable until students have met with an advisor or appropriate college personnel to determine how credit is allocated.

 Each of USF's colleges determines which transfer credits meet requirements for its degrees.
 For example, a chemistry course that counts toward the graduation requirement for a chemistry major in the College of Arts and Sciences may not fulfill a graduation requirement for majors in the College of Engineering.
 It is recommended that students:

 - Keep record of all institutional course information/descriptions from the official catalog

 - Make contact with department which houses the course for which a substitution is requested after admission

 Many colleges perform pre-advising appointments for students registered for Orientation.
-This is unique opportunity to meet early with an advisor and complete requirements for course substitutions.
+This is a unique opportunity to meet early with an advisor and complete requirements for course substitutions.

 Please find the link to the college/department of the course to initiate the course substitution process.
 If the college/department of the course is not listed below, please contact the advising office in the department to arrange a meeting regarding the substitution process.